 If you have to choose between paying back a friend and paying back an institution, always pay the friend back first.

-Friends are faster than banks and understand if things come up.
+A better man knows that friends are faster than banks and understand if things come up.
 Friends also know if you’re bullshitting and friends hate to be bullshitted.

-Always be a man of your word.
+If you want to be respected by people, even if your enemies, always be a man of your word.
 Aim for an 800 credit score with your friends and you’ll never suffer in times of need.

 22. Buying and owning a car